ga-wdi-exercises/checkpoint-00/readme.md

 What is the difference between a fork and a clone?

 ```
-copy to your own page
+Fork is copy to your own page and work off on your own local directory.
+Clone is you clone your local repository to the remote.

 ```